Thinking About You (Calvin Harris song): Music video

 The official music video was uploaded to Harris's Vevo account on 15 July 2013.
 It was directed by Vincent Haycock and filmed in Los Angeles County off the coast of Santa Catalina Island.
 Establishing shots of Avalon, California and Santa Catalina Island were used to convey the Somali coast of East Africa.
 Some additional scenes were filmed in Avalon, specifically the fight scene of the teenage boy, which overlooks the city and Pacific Ocean towards the California mainland.

 The video features a pool party, a rave, a boat party (which Marar is on) being hijacked by Somali pirates, a couple having sex on a plane and a beaten-up teenage boy taking out revenge by badly beating up the guy who did it to him.
 The video also features an appearance from Hurts member Theo Hutchcraft.

+The music video aroused controversy in France due to the nudity, sexual content, firearms explicitly showed and several violent scenes.
+Later, the French Audiovisual Regulation would ban the video music from TV-broadcasting during the day and then would be broadcast with a warning Not advised to kids under 10 years old (déconseillé aux moins de 10 ans in French) or without (depending to music channels).